-201 Mineralogy.
-S. A study of the principles of crystal structure in minerals with emphasis on the silicates.
+201 Mineralogy.\ S. A study of the principles of crystal structure in minerals with emphasis on the silicates.
 Modes of geologic occurrence of minerals are reviewed.
 Crystal morphology and mineral identification are emphasized in laboratory.
 Laboratory.
 Prerequisites: 151 and Chemistry 103.
 Mr. D. Young.

-202 Optical Mineralogy.
-F, half course.
+202 Optical Mineralogy.\ F, half course.
 This course treats the theory of polarized light transmission in minerals and the use of the polarizing microscope in the identification of minerals and determination of their optical properties.
 Laboratory.
 Prerequisite: 201.
 Mr. D. Young.

-203 X-ray Diffraction.
-F, half course.
+203 X-ray Diffraction.\ F, half course, alternate years.
 A study of the theoretical principles of X-ray diffraction and their application to the identity, structure, and chemical composition of minerals and other crystalline solids.
 Laboratory.
 Prerequisite: Geology 201, Chemistry 104, Engineering 205, or Physics 226.
-Not offered 1994-95.
+Mr. D. Young.

-212 Structural Geology.
-S. An analysis of common geological structures such as folds, faults, joints, and foliations; inquiry into the means by which these structures are formed from stresses within the earth; methods of constructing and interpreting geological maps and cross sections; introduction to field-mapping techniques.
+212 Structural Geology.\ S. An analysis of common geological structures such as folds, faults, joints, and foliations; inquiry into the means by which these structures are formed from stresses within the earth; methods of constructing and interpreting geological maps and cross sections; introduction to field-mapping techniques.
 Laboratory, field trip.
 Prerequisite: completion of or concurrent registration in 152.
-Mr. J. Clark.
+Staff.

-301 Igneous and Metamorphic Petrology.
-S. An investigation of the mineralogy, chemistry, structure, texture, field associations, tectonic setting, and genesis of igneous and metamorphic rocks.
+301 Igneous and Metamorphic Petrology.\ S, alternate years.
+An investigation of the mineralogy, chemistry, structure, texture, field associations, tectonic setting, and genesis of igneous and metamorphic rocks.
 The petrographic microscope is used extensively in the description and genetic interpretation of rocks.
 Laboratory.
 Prerequisite: 202.
 Mr. D. Young.

-302 Sedimentology Petrology and Depositional Environments.
-F. The study of sedimentary rocks, their classification and origins.
+302 Sedimentary Petrology and Depositional Environments.\ F, alternate years.
+The study of sedimentary rocks, their classification and origins.
 Lecture emphasizes the physical, chemical, and biologic processes responsible for the origin, deposition, and diagenesis of sediments, with particular attention to modern depositional analogs.
 Laboratory emphasizes identification of sedimentary rocks in outcrop, hand specimen, and thin section.
 Laboratory, two required field trips.
-Prerequisites: 152 and Chemistry 103.
-Mr. R. Stearley.
+Prerequisties: 152 and Chemistry 103.
+Not offered 1995-96.

-304 Geochemistry.
-F. The origins and history of the solar system, earth, crust and mantle, and various rock types in light of the distribution of the chemical elements and of stable and radioactive isotopes.
+304 Geochemistry.\ F, alternate years.
+The origins and history of the solar system, earth, crust and mantle, and various rock types in light of the distribution of the chemical elements and of stable and radioactive isotopes.

 Low-temperature aqueous geochemistry is also discussed.
 Prerequisites: 201 or 151 plus Chemistry 104, or permission of the instructor.
-Not offered 1994-95.
+Not offered 1995-96.

-311 Geomorphology.
-F The investigation of landforms and the processes which cause them.
+311 Geomorphology.\ F, alternate years.
+The investigation of landforms and the processes which cause them.
 This course studies the erosional and depositional features resulting from rivers, glaciers, and wind, as well as coastal, gravitational, and weathering processes.
 Landforms are described and classified from field observations, topographic maps, and aerial photographs.
 Explanations of the landforms are offered through quantitative modeling of the processes.
 Laboratory, field trips.
 Prerequisite: 151, 103, or 100.
 (Also listed as Geography 311).
-Not offered 1994-95.
+Staff.